Prompting Basics

 Prompt Structure Template

-A well-structured prompt typically has these components:
+A well-structured prompt usually has these parts:

 [ROLE/CONTEXT]